danielbehargithub/MuskTweets-Impact-on-TeslaStock/README.md

 - `sentiment_score` - representing tone and polarity
 - `final_relevance` - representing contextual relevance to Tesla

-## 🎯 Event Definition, Threshold Testing & Modeling
+## 🎯 Modeling

+The modeling was mainly in this notebook [`logistic_regression_model.ipynb`](https://github.com/danielbehargithub/MuskTweets-Impact-on-TeslaStock/blob/main/logistic_regression_model.ipynb)

 To study the market impact of individual tweets, each tweet was aligned with the **nearest Tesla stock price observations** before and after posting.
 The goal was to determine whether a tweet triggers an **abnormal short-term price reaction**, based solely on its textual properties (`sentiment_score` and `final_relevance`).